CederGroupHub/sparse-lm/paper/paper.md

 library that  enables easy experimentation and comparisons of different sparse linear regression algorithms within a single package.

-Statistical regression models with structured sparsity (involving grouped covariates, sparse grouped covariates, and hierarchical relationships between covariates terms) parametrized via Group Lasso or Best Subset Selection based objectives have been used in a wide range of scientific disciplines, including genomics [@Chen:2021], bioinformatics [@Ma:2007], medicine [@Kim:2012], econometrics [@Athey:2017], chemistry [@Gu:2018], and materials science [@Leong:2019].
-The flexible implementation of sparse linear regression models in `sparse-lm` allows researchers to easily experiment and choose the best regression model for their specific problem. `sparse-lm` has already been used to build linear models with structured  sparsity in a handful of material science studies [@Barroso-Luque:2022; @Zhong:2022; @Xie:2023, @Zhong:2023].

 # Background

 ![Schematic of a linear model with grouped covariates with hierarchical relations.